fulldecent/solidity-template/README.md

 This project is sponsored by: XXXX XXXX XXXX, your name here.
 Contact [Will](https://twitter.com/fulldecent) for details.

-If you are using these contracts, click at top to WATCH this repository for updates and security fixes, and click SPONSOR above to ensure updates and fixes keep coming.
+Click at top to WATCH this repository for updates and security fixes, and click SPONSOR above to ensure updates and fixes keep coming.

 ## How to use this